jklae/GridLiquid2D/README.md

-# EulerianFluids
+# GridLiquids
 ## Overview
 <img src="docs/images/demo.gif" width="80%" height="80%">
-EulerianFluids is a fluid simulation for Eulerian and PIC/FLIP.
+GridLiquids is a liquid simulation for Eulerian and PIC/FLIP.
 This simulation is rendered using DXViewer.
 For more details about DXViewer, see <A href="https://github.com/frostsim/DXViewer">here</A>.

 ## Build
 This repo was developed in the following environment: